-Event repair flow allows you to easily spot and fix broken event definitions.
-If a product change broke one or several of your Heap events, you can repair them without impacting saved reports, dashboards, or downstream syncs.
+Event repair flow allows you to easily spot and fix broken event labels.
+You may see events with an hourglass next to them, indicating that they are inactive.
+If a product change broke one or several of your Heap events, you can repair them without impacting saved charts, dashboards, or downstream syncs.

-Analysts, Architects, and Admins can review a list of inactive events by navigating to Definitions > Inactive.
-An event becomes inactive when it has not received any data for the past 72 hours.
+You can review your inactive events by navigating to Data > Labeled events and filtering by Activity Status.
+An event becomes inactive when it hasn’t received any data for the past 72 hours.

 Click on any event in this list to open the event details.
 You will see a Repair Event button to fix it without breaking any existing reporting or downstream sync.

 After you click this button, the following three options for repairing the event will be presented:

 A couple of notes about these options: